feiwu77777/ekona/docs/project_planning/features_description.md

 ## 5. Integration & Setup

 ### 5.1 Environment Setup
+**What it does:** Manages all configuration and environment variables needed for the application to run, including API keys, database connections, and deployment settings.

 **Configuration Files:**
 - `.env.local` - Environment variables
 - `.env.example` - Environment template